nire0510/jsoq/README.md

 # jsoq
 Query and manipulate JSON arrays easily.
-Powered by lodash, inspired by knex and SQL in general.
+Powered by lodash, inspired by knex syntax and SQL in general.

 ## Installation
 `npm i jsoq@latest`